bketelsen/bkml/data/pages/tierney.md

 image_id: architecture
 ---

-Most outstanding NodeJS person in this universe.
+Most amazing NodeJS person in this universe.
 One of the best people all around.  period.